KCH Garden Square is the largest Barristers Chambers in the

 private and public law, and domestic and international law.

 access to justice, via first class representation.
-Over the last 40 years, they have grown and now
+Since then they have grown and now

 Monckton Chambers is one of the English Bar's leading